fildpauz/adaps/docs/pipeline/1-tokenize/in/README.md

 Files in the `in` directory should adhere to the following formatting conventions so that they will be properly processed by the `tokenize.xsl` script.

-1. Filename can be anything, but should end with `.xsl`.
+1. Filename can be anything, but should end with `.xml`.
 However, a simple file name that reflects the content of the would be optimal.

 2. The file must have the following header, according to `xml` conventions.